Stan Reid: Education

+He graduated from Melbourne University with a Bachelor of Arts in 1896.

 School sports

-As well as playing football whilst he was at Scotch College — he played for the Scotch College First XVIII in both 1889 and 1890 — he also played cricket.
+As well as playing football whilst he was at Scotch College – he played for the Scotch College First XVIII in both 1889 and 1890 – he also played cricket.
 In a match against Wesley College in 1888, he took 7 wickets for 16 runs in the first innings.

 He also competed in, and came second in the open age pole vault and the running high jump at the Scotch College School Sports in 1888.

 University sports

 In 1893 and 1894, whilst attending Melbourne University, he participated in a number of lawn tennis tournaments.
 He won the high jump championship at the 1897 Melbourne University sports meeting, representing the Arts faculty, with a jump of 5 ft.
 5in; was captain of the Ormond rugby team and, also, came second in the 120 yards hurdles championship race.